dkoepke/dkoepke.github.io/_posts/2016-04-20-secret-lives-cpp-objects.md

 };
 ```

-### Writing better contracts
+That is, the classical C++ remains the right way to do what we want with the `CPU` class.
+The `CPU` has its lifetime externally managed, and it does not manage the lifetime of the `Memory` it is given.

 We might feel queasy about handing out raw pointers like this, but it is actually more correct to do so than the abuse of smart pointers we'd earlier contemplated.
 We simply need to adjust our expectations about what raw pointers mean.
 In classical C++, a raw pointer communicated that you may or may not have to worry about ownership and lifetime.
 In modern C++, a raw pointer communicates that wherever you got the reference from has specified (or, transitively, inherited) a lifetime policy.
+The raw pointer concisely communicates the idea that the guarantees are written elsewhere: they are the caller's responsibility.
 Your class needs to be aware of how that policy's enforcement might impact your implementation, but it does not need to do any enforcement on its own.
-The raw pointer type somewhat sensibly points the human reader to look elsewhere to know the lifetime.
+Somewhat sensibly, the raw pointer serves as a pointer to the human reader: look elsewhere.

+### Writing better contracts

-But there are still some real problems we have in our code.
-It's not that we have handed out a raw pointer, it's not even about lifetimes because we have our contract written, it is that we have handed the CPU access to the memory at any point in time.
-If the CPU is running a separate thread, then we have synchronization issues between these objects.
-And even if there is no concurrency or parallelism to concern ourselves over, we are left with the inevitability of more and more methods using more and more functionality of the instances they reference.
-And, yes, we have allowed for programmer error to cause problems around the misuse of the object's lifeitme.
+We have cause to still be unhappy with this code.
+It's not that we have handed out a raw pointer, it's not even much about lifetimes because we have our contract written.
+What we have done is handed the `CPU` access to the `Memory` at any point in time.
+It can do whatever it wants, including modifying its internal state.

+The contract we have here is wide open: the lifetime is guaranteed for you, now do whatever you want.
+In the presence of threads, we have the possibility of synchronization issues.
+Even without concurrency or parallelism to concern ourselves over, we are left with the inevitability of more and more methods using more and more functionality of the instances they reference.
+And, yes, we have allowed for programmer error to cause problems around the misuse of the object's lifetime.
+And for what?
 Just to do a bit less typing, we have opened Pandora's box.

 So let's fix this.
-In one of our iterations, we played with the idea of giving the Memory a reference to the CPU.
+In one of our iterations, we played with the idea of giving the `Memory` a reference to the `CPU`.
 This might be needed to deliver an interrupt:

 ```cpp
 void Memory::page_fault()